 One of the biggest things any business owner should be looking for in a virtual assistant is flexibility and persistence.
 Someone who has solved a big challenge and can reverse-engineer it.

-Here, asking them to walk you through a difficult situation in their professional life can help you gauge how they handle pressure.
+Here, asking them to walk you through a difficult situation in their professional life can help you gauge their problem solving abilities and how they handle pressure.

 11. “What questions do you have for me?”